Littorina saxatilis (Olivi, 1792)

 Native Range

-From boreal/subartic shores in the North Atlantic, including Hudson Bay, Baffin Island, Greenland and the Barents Sea, south along the America coast to Chesapeake Bay, and along the European coast to the Straits of Gibraltar.
-Outlying populations in the Azores and Canary Islands, at Venice, at Tunisia, and at three sites in Namibia and South Africa may represent remnants of formerly more widespread populations, or introductions by human activities or migrating birds.
+From boreal/subarctic shores in the North Atlantic, including Hudson Bay, Baffin Island, Greenland and the Barents Sea, south along the America coast to Chesapeake Bay, and along the European coast to the Straits of Gibraltar.
+Outlying populations in the Azores and Canary Islands, Venice, Tunisia, and three sites in Namibia and South Africa may represent remnants of formerly more widespread populations, or introductions by human activities or migrating birds.

 Introduction and Distribution on the Pacific Coast [with dates of first record]

-Littorina saxatilis was first collected at Emeryville Marina in San Francisco Bay in 1993, and has since been found at several other sites in the bay including Coast Guard Island, the east shore of Alameda Island, southern San Leandro Bay, Brisbane Lagoon and Coyote Point.
-At each of these sites it has a very restricted distribution adjacent to a public boat ramp, a marina, or a popular fishing spot,
+Littorina saxatilis was first collected at Emeryville Marina in San Francisco Bay in 1993, and has since been found at other sites in the bay including the Oakland Estuary, San Leandro Bay, Brisbane Lagoon, Coyote Point Marina and Redwood Creek.
+At many of these sites it has a very restricted distribution (a few meters to a few tens of meters of shoreline) adjacent to a public boat ramp, a marina, or a popular fishing spot.

 Since Littorina saxatilis does not have planktonic larvae, it is a poor candidate for transport in ballast water.
 Instead, Littorina saxatilis was probably introduced into San Francisco Bay with marine baitworms (pileworms and bloodworms) imported from Maine.
 The worms are packed in a seaweed (Ascophyllum nodosum) which anglers frequently discard into the bay.
-We have found live Littorina saxatilis to be very common in this seaweed in Bay Area bait shops, and estimate that over 10,000 Littorina saxatilis are thereby discarded into the bay each year.
+We have found live Littorina saxatilis to be very common in this seaweed in bait shops near San Francisco Bay, and estimated that in the late 1990s over 10,000 Littorina saxatilis were discarded into the bay each year (Cohen et al. 2001).
+Alternatively, L. saxatilis could have been introduced in the Ascophyllum nodosum used to pack shipments of live lobsters from New England, though the relatively small amount of such seaweed that might end up in the San Francisco Bay and the association of Littorina saxatilis with fishing spots, boat ramps and marinas in the bay suggest that introduction with baitworms is far more likely.

 Littorina saxatilis' spread from initial sites of introduction is expected to be slow.
 In the Atlantic it typically takes 2-10 yr to colonize new habitats within a range of 1 km or less, with dispersal mainly occurring on drifting seaweed.
 Dispersal within and between Pacific Coast bays may be slower, since these lack the abundant cover of Ascophyllum nodosum, with its numerous float bladders, that characterizes many Atlantic shores.
 While Littorina saxatilis' production of crawl-away young rather than planktonic larvae may limit its opportunities for transport, it should increase its chances of establishment once it is transported to a distant site, since the released snails are likelier to maintain the population density needed for successful reproduction.
 Its latitude range in the Atlantic suggests that it could become established on the Pacific Coast from Baja California to Alaska (Carlton & Cohen 1998).